CUHK-ARISE/PsychoBench/README.md

 2. Call your own LLM and get the results.

-3. Fill in the blank in the file `--testing-file`. **Remember**: No need to map the response to its original order.
+3. Fill in the blank in the file `args.testing_file`. **Remember**: No need to map the response to its original order.
 Our code will take care of it.

 Please check `example_generator.py` for datailed information.